Chelungpu Fault

-The Chelungpu Fault (車籠埔斷層 (Chēlóngbù Duàncéng)) is an active fault located in Taiwan.
+The Chelungpu Fault (車籠埔斷層 (车笼埔断层, Chēlóngbù Duàncéng)) is an active fault located in Taiwan.
 It caused the 1999 Jiji earthquake.

 Characteristics

 The Chelungpu fault is a North–South-trending fault in Miaoli County, Taiwan.
 It is a major 90-km structure with a shallow eastward pointing tilt (30°) and primarily slips within and parallel to the bedding of the Pliocene Chinshui shale.

 1999 Jiji earthquake

 The epicenter of the earthquake was Chichi Township.
 The 1999 Jiji earthquake happened along the Chelungpu fault line in western part of the island of Taiwan.
 The fault is located along the foothills of the Central Mountains in Nantou and Taichung counties.
 Some sections of land near the fault were changed in elevation by as much as 7 meters (23 feet).
 Near the northern end of the fault line, a 7-meter tall waterfall was created by the earthquake.
 In the middle-western part of the island, bridges were destroyed.
 This stopped traffic for weeks.

 In Wufeng, a village in southern Taichung County, the damage was very bad.
 The village's Guangfu High School was located on the fault line.
 It was badly damaged by the quake.
 Today the high school is the site of the National Museum of Natural Science's 921 Earthquake Museum of Taiwan.